 - Master of Your Domain: In Die Another Day, he is able to lower his heart rate to the point where it appeared that he was dying.

 - Master Swordsman: In Die Another Day, when he gets into a sword fight with Gustav Graves.
-It's highly likely that part of 007's military and/or MI-6 training included some knowledge on swordsmanship and using several different types of swords, including longswords, heavy sabres, katanas, hand-and-a-halfs, etc.
+It's implied part of his military and/or MI6 training included some knowledge on swordsmanship and using several different types of swords, including heavy sabres, katanas, hand-and-a-halfs, etc.

 - Messy Hair: He was a prisoner in North Korea for 14 months, so naturally his hair becomes untidy and long without any grooming.